pes-alcoding-club/student-ratings/README.md

 1. Which contests are taken into account for rating?

     Contests in ['Competitive Programming PESU' Calendar](https://calendar.google.com/calendar?cid=N3RsZGt1dXEwcW1mOW9ub2Jxb3ByZ2Z1cDRAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) are considered for ratings.
-1. How can I tell if these ratings are legitimate?
+1. How can I tell whether these ratings are legitimate?

-    You can verify the ratings yourself by running [this script](executor.sh).
+    You can verify the ratings yourself by calling the [make_scoreboard] function in [run.py](run.py).
 It resets all students' ratings to default values and recomputes it for all contests so far in chronological order.

-1. How can I get the scoreboard only for some particular contest(s)?
+1. How can I make a scoreboard for a few particular contests?

-    Clone this repository, open [executor.sh](executor.sh) and remove the contests you do not want the scoreboard for.
-Run this script and check [scoreboard.csv](scoreboard.csv).
+    Firstly, clone this repository.
+    Create your own [contest_names_file.in](database/contest_names_file.in) and add the contest names in the format [platform]-[month]-[contest_code].
+In [run.py](run.py), change the [contest_names_file_path] variable's value to your file's path.
+    Now call the [make_scoreboard] function in [run.py](run.py) with the required parameters and check [scoreboard.csv](scoreboard.csv).